Campaign StatusVictory Achieved

 Pipeline Litigation.
 Proven Results.

-In September 2025, Rubinson Law obtained a sweeping Temporary Injunction in Montgomery County, Texas, halting above-ground activity at the Blackfin Conroe Compressor Station.
-Within weeks, Blackfin issued a relocation notice—confirming the power of decisive litigation strategy.
+In September 2025, Rubinson Law obtained a sweeping Temporary Injunction in Montgomery County, Texas, halting above-ground activity at the Blackfin Conroe Compressor Station on Blackfin’s tract directly adjacent to the Bartholet family’s long-established store.
+Within weeks, Blackfin issued a relocation notice—and by November 4, 2025, all remaining above-ground Blackfin pipeline and compressor facilities were removed from its property, restoring the Bartholets’ view to the condition it enjoyed before the project and ending the compressor station threat.

 Attorney advertising.
 Past results do not guarantee future outcomes.